-Given the heavy influx of tourists Hue receives, it's no surprise there are a large number of dining options available, with a good mix of western and authentic Vietnamese dishes on offer.
+Given the heavy influx of tourists Hue receives, it's no surprise a large number of dining options are available, with a good mix of Western and authentic Vietnamese dishes on offer.

 Banana Mango: 106 Le Loi, Hue.
 T: (054) 820 154.